-For more information, or to view the fine schedule, please see the Community Handbook. section 8.9.
+For more information about community compliance, or to view the fine schedule, please see Section 8.9 of the Community Handbook.

 Yes, please contact Reception Administrative Assistant Jessie Salas at firstname.lastname@example.org.
 You may also contact the the Community Service Office for E-processing instructions and forms.

 As per the Estrella Community Handbook (CC&R’s), "When property changes owners by deed or changes tenants by a Property Transfer Document, a membership fee of $100 will be charged."

 A Property Transfer Document must be submitted to the Community Services Office for a minimum term of 60 days by the property owner or property manager.
 This must be done prior to you contacting Reception Administrative Assistant Jessie Salas at email@example.com or contacting the Community Service Office for E-processing instructions and forms.
 A property is limited to four (4) record transfers per calendar year.